RobbiePlata/StarBot/README.md

 ## Acknowledgments

-* Thanks to UpATreeZelda for the recommendation to build this bot
+* Thanks to UpATreeZelda for the inspiration
 * Users and bugtesters
-Harstem, Puckk, Goblin, Uthermal
+Harstem, Puckk, Goblin, uThermal, Future